MetaMask/action-checkout-and-setup/README.md

 If set to `true`, the action will skip the `yarn allow-scripts` step.
 This can save time if your job does not require this step.

 Defaults to `false`.

+#### `yarn-custom-url`

+If set, provides a custom URL for a Yarn bundle to be prepared and activated by Corepack.
+This is useful for CI environments that need to use a self-hosted or alternative Yarn bundle (for example, to avoid rate-limiting from the public Yarn registry).

+Defaults to `''` (not set).

+#### `yarn-install-max-retries`

+Sets the maximum number of retries for the `yarn --immutable` install command.
+This helps handle transient network errors more gracefully in CI environments.

+Defaults to `5`.

 ## Contributing